MicrosoftDocs/win32/desktop-src/ClusHyperV/cim-virtualsystemsettingdata.md

 > [!Note]
 > If the virtual system type is unknown, this value must be set to "DMTF:unknown".

-This property is formatted using the following Augmented Backus–Naur Form (ABNF) format:
+This property is formatted using the following Augmented Backus Naur Form (ABNF) format:

 vs-type = dmtf-value / other-org-value / legacy-value; dmtf-value = "DMTF:" defining-org ":" org-vs-type; other-org-value = defining-org ":" org-vs-type;

 The value of the above ABNF format are:

--   *dmtf-value* — a property value defined by DMTF and is defined in the description of this property.
+-   *dmtf-value*   a property value defined by DMTF and is defined in the description of this property.
--   *other-org-value* — is a property value defined by a business entity other than DMTF and is not defined in the description of this property.
+-   *other-org-value*   is a property value defined by a business entity other than DMTF and is not defined in the description of this property.
--   *legacy-value* — a property value defined by a business entity other than DMTF and is not defined in the description of this property.
+-   *legacy-value*   a property value defined by a business entity other than DMTF and is not defined in the description of this property.
 These values are permitted but recommended to be deprecated over time.
--   *defining-org* — an identifier for the business entity that defines the virtual system type.
+-   *defining-org*   an identifier for the business entity that defines the virtual system type.
 It should include a copyrighted, trademarked, or a unique name that is owned by the business entity.
 It should not be "DMTF" and shall not contain a colon.
--   *org-vs-type* — an identifier for the virtual system type within the defining business entity.
+-   *org-vs-type*   an identifier for the virtual system type within the defining business entity.
 It should be unique within defining-org. org-vs-type may use any character allowed for CIM strings, except the following: U0000-U001F (Unicode C0 controls), U0020 (space), U007F (Unicode C0 controls), or U0080-U009F (Unicode C1 controls).
 -   If there is a need to structure the value into segments, the segments should be separated with a single colon.
 -   The values of this property should be processed case sensitively.
 They are intended to be processed programmatically, instead of being a display name, and should be short.